rjlynch/ruby-sense-hat/README.md

 ```

 ### Setting the display
-Pass a 64 element array of RGB colour values to `SenseHat::Display#set_pixels`.
+Pass a 64 element array of RGB colour values to `set_pixels`.
 Each pixel is represented as an array of 3 integers in the range 0..255
 indicating it's RGB value.
 The below example would set the whole display to red.